gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 In GitLab 15.0 and later, the helper image is pulled from the GitLab Container Registry.
 In addition, helper images are only published in the GitLab Container Registry.

-Before 15.0, you could configure this behavior to use images from Docker Hub.
-The base `gitlab-runner-helper` image can be retreived from the GitLab registry with a `helper-image` value `registry.gitlab.com/gitlab-org/gitlab-runner/gitlab-runner-helper:x86_64-v${CI_RUNNER_REVISION}`.
+In GitLab 15.0 and earlier, you configure helper images to use images from Docker Hub.
+To retrieve the base `gitlab-runner-helper` image from the GitLab registry, use a `helper-image` value: `registry.gitlab.com/gitlab-org/gitlab-runner/gitlab-runner-helper:x86_64-v${CI_RUNNER_REVISION}`.

 ### Override the helper image